Alexandra Scheibler, Ph.D.

 Founder and Artistic Director of the Montreal Bach Festival

-The exceptional American pianist Jeremy Denk was given “carte blanche” for his Montreal debut – of course, there will be some Bach but the remainder is still a secret.
+This year the exceptional American pianist Jeremy Denk will give his Montreal debut.
 We are immensely delighted to welcome once again both the stunning Armenian pianist Sergei Babayan as well as the legendary cellist Yo-Yo Ma.
 First-time guests are star violist Nils Mönkemeyer and pianist William Youn, a special treat for our public since viola recitals are still rather uncommon these days.
 Masaaki Suzuki returns to the Festival, this time with his own ensemble, the Bach Collegium Japan.
 Also, it is with great pleasure that we greet the charming young breakdancing countertenor, Jakub Józef Orliński, who will appear with Granby’s own L’Harmonie des Saisons.

 Yet, there are also many other tempting concerts for you to discover in this season’s programme.
 Should you have any questions, please feel free to get in touch with us.
 We will be more than happy to help you find the concert which best suits your taste.